 Splenic sequestration is a blockage of the splenic vessels by sickle cells.
-It causes acute, painful enlargement of the spleen.
+It causes a sudden, painful enlargement of the spleen.

-Delayed growth often occurs in people with sickle cell anemia.
+Delayed growth often occurs in people with SCD.
 Children are generally shorter but regain their height by adulthood.
 Sexual maturation may also be delayed.
 This happens because sickle cell RBCs can’t supply enough oxygen and nutrients.

-Neurological complications include fits, bleeding in the brain, or even coma.
+Neurological complications include seizures, bleeding in the brain, or even coma.
 They are caused by brain blockages.
 Immediate treatment should be sought.

 Blindness is caused by blockages in the vessels supplying the eyes.
 This can damage the retina.